 India’s greatest tribal gathering, Pushkar Mela is held every year in November from Karthik Ekadashi to Karthik Purnima as per the Hindu calendar.
 The fair has two essential components-camel trading and religious rituals.

 Camel trading is the main highlight and hence takes place at the beginning of the festival.
-Gradually, the focus of the fair shifts from trading, competitions and activities to religious ceremonies.
-Activities such as camel racing, horse shows, cow and horse beauty contests, acrobatics, camel safaris and a plethora of other exciting events are included to entertain visitors who come to enjoy the fair from different corners of the world.
+Gradually, the focus of the fair shifts from trading, competitions and activities to religious ceremonies during the last few days.
+Activities such as camel racing, horse shows, cow and horse beauty contests, acrobatics, camel safaris and a plethora of other exciting events are also included to entertain visitors who come to enjoy the fair from different corners of the world.

 It is believed that 330 million Gods and Goddesses of the Hindu religion had come to Pushkar Lake on the full moon night to sanctify the pious.
 As a result, thousands of pilgrims come to Pushkar to commemorate the event and redeem themselves.
 Pushkar is also one of the five dhams or sacred places that are revered by the Hindus.